NIAA Research Award 2017

 - Use of audio-visual equipment to enhance the presentation.

 The award winner will hold the 'NIAA Research Award' for one year and will receive an honorarium of £500 and be presented with a certificate embossed with a gold emblem.
 When awarded runners up receive an honorarium of £250.

-Travel expenses (standard class with supporting receipts) will be reimbursed for the 5 finalists and the course fee will be waived.
+Travel expenses (standard class with supporting receipts) will be reimbursed for the short-listed finalists and the event fee will be waived.